elpantherd/SkinSeoul/README.md

 ## 📊 Business Impact

-Implementation of this AI merchandising system is expected to deliver:
+Implementation of this merchandising system is expected to deliver:

 - **+15-25%** increase in conversion rates
 - **+12-18%** growth in average order value